Bladder Cancer: Risk Factors

 Using pioglitazone hydrochloride for more than one year has been linked to bladder cancer.
 This is a diabetes medicine.

-Supplements containing Aristolochia fangchi (an herb is used in some weight-loss products) or aristolochic acid have been linked to bladder cancer.
+Supplements containing Aristolochia fangchi or aristolochic acid have been linked to bladder cancer.
+This is an herb used in some weight-loss products.

 History of bladder cancer